DLXPlugins/simple-comment-editing/readme.txt

 == Description ==

-Supercharge your comment section and allow your users to edit their comments for a period of time.
+Supercharge your comment section with <a href="https://dlxplugins.com/plugins/simple-comment-editing/">Simple Comment Editing</a> and allow your users to edit their comments for a period of time.
 Save your users some headaches and let them fix their typos while you take a backseat and relax.

 [youtube https://www.youtube.com/watch?v=bNCDdQbwA-s&rel=0]

+> Please check out the <a href="https://sce.dlxplugins.com/">comprehensive documentation for Simple Comment Editing</a>.

-Simple Comment Editing features:
+<h2>Simple Comment Editing features:</h2>
 <ol>
 <li>Install the plugin.
 That's it.
 It just works.
 <li>Anonymous users can edit comments for 5 minutes.</li>